New Google Pixel 5 release date, price, spec and latest rumours - TheNewsTrace

 Google Pixel Four XL – ID Cellular

-As with all main tech launches, there’s a large quantity of secrecy across the new product – and this far prematurely we solely have a number of rumours and earlier fashions to go by when speculating on the Google Pixel 5.
+As with all main tech launches, there’s a large quantity of secrecy across the new product – and this far upfront we solely have just a few rumours and earlier fashions to go by when speculating on the Google Pixel 5.

 Storage

-The previous couple of Google Pixel fashions, together with the Pixel 4, provided the selection between 64GB and 128GB storage.
-The Google Pixel is in want of a storage improve – 64GB telephones have gotten more and more rarer as most corporations now provide 256GB and above – however as Google is pushing their cloud service, a repeat of the earlier storage choices is kind of attainable.
+The previous couple of Google Pixel fashions, together with the Pixel 4, supplied the selection between 64GB and 128GB storage.
+The Google Pixel is in want of a storage improve – 64GB telephones have gotten more and more rarer as most firms now provide 256GB and above – however as Google is pushing their cloud service, a repeat of the earlier storage choices is sort of potential.

 Digicam

 The Google Pixel Three was extremely praised for its digital camera software program, and the Pixel Four lastly added a second telephoto lens.
-Nonetheless triple-lens cameras have gotten normal in high-end smartphones as of late, so there’s probability that Google will add a at present lacking ultra-wide digital camera to the Pixel 5.
+Nonetheless triple-lens cameras have gotten commonplace in high-end smartphones lately, so there’s a superb likelihood that Google will add a presently lacking ultra-wide digital camera to the Pixel 5.

 Processor